Battle of Wandiwash: Battle

-The French, commanded by the Comte de Lally, were burdened by a lack of naval support and funds, and therefore attempted to regain the fort of Vandavasi, now in Tamil Nadu.
+The French, commanded by the Comte de Lally, were burdened by a lack of naval support and funds, even after support from local Polygars and the Pillai family. and therefore attempted to regain the fort of Vandavasi, now in Tamil Nadu.
 While attempting to do so, they were attacked by British forces commanded by Sir Eyre Coote, and in the ensuing battle, the French were decisively defeated.